-The Indian pharmaceuticals market has several unique characteristics that have contributed to its steady growth as well as recognition.
+Growth in the pharmaceutical sectorThe sector has several unique characteristics that have contributed to its steady growth and recognition.
 Firstly, the country’s grip on the branded generics market is its biggest strength.
-India has the highest number of United States FDA-approved plants for generic drug manufacturing outside the north American country.
-Generic drugs are the pharmacologically equivalent versions of branded drugs and have the same dosage, intended use and other qualities as the original drug.
+India has the highest number of United States FDA-approved plants for generic drug manufacturing outside the North American country.
+Generic drugs are the pharmacologically equivalent versions of branded drugs and have the same dosage, intended use, and other qualities as the original drug.

 Secondly, the industry has many local players who have created their niche through early investments and new formulation development capabilities.
-Six domestic firms, namely, Aurobindo, Cipla, Desano, Emcure, Hetero Labs and Laurus Labs have UN-backed Medicines Patent Pool to manufacture anti-AIDS medicine for over 112 countries in the developing markets.
+Six domestic firms, namely, Aurobindo, Cipla, Desano, Emcure, Hetero Labs, and Laurus Labs, have an UN-backed Medicines Patent Pool to manufacture anti-AIDS medicine for over 112 countries in the developing markets.